sagarshah1729/CosmicCenter/README.md

-# PotatoCenter
+# CosmicCenter

 A brand new OTA app written in Flutter for updating Android.
-Written with [ POSP](https://potatoproject.co/) in mind, it works with the [android_flutter_updater](https://github.com/AgentFabulous/android_flutter_updater) plugin to interact with native components of Android such as [UpdateEngine](https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/os/UpdateEngine.java) to serve a hassle free update experience.
+Written with [Cosmic-OS](https://cosmic-os.org/) in mind, it works with the [android_flutter_updater](https://github.com/AgentFabulous/android_flutter_updater) plugin to interact with native components of Android such as [UpdateEngine](https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/os/UpdateEngine.java) to serve a hassle free update experience.

 ## Setting up
 - Open the project in Android Studio.